thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

     boot.initrd.clevis.enable = true;
     ```

     **Warning**: TPM unlocking is an advanced feature.
-Test it thoroughly after setup and **always maintain a passphrase as a backup**.
-System updates, especially firmware changes, or changes to the boot environment (e.g., adding/removing boot entries) may require re-binding the TPM.
+Test it thoroughly and **always keep your passphrase as a backup**.
+Firmware updates or changes to the boot environment may require re-binding the TPM.

-### Notes on Encryption and Dual-Boot
+### Encryption and Dual-Boot Considerations

-- NixOS encryption is independent of Windows BitLocker.
+- NixOS encryption is separate from Windows BitLocker.
 - You can encrypt NixOS partitions with or without Secure Boot enabled.
 - For maximum security, consider encrypting both Windows (BitLocker) and NixOS partitions.